 For GNI Nepal child protection is “all processes, measures, and mechanisms adopted or applied to protect children from all forms of violence, exploitation, abuses and provide them a favorable environment for their physical, mental, spiritual, moral, and social development”.

-Protecting children from violence, exploitation, abuse, and neglect is GNI Nepal’s urgent priority and the Organization has adopted a right based approach – assisting duty bearers to deliver the rights – to child protection and raising awareness of the right holders.
+Protecting children from violence, exploitation, abuse, and neglect is GNI Nepal’s top priority and the Organization has adopted a right based approach – assisting duty bearers to deliver the rights – to child protection and raising awareness of the right holders.
 GNI Nepal’s Child Protection Program (CPP) is underpinned by the principles of non-discrimination, respect for the views of the child, zero tolerance of child exploitation and abuse, and provision of health-care and has the following objectives;

 - To strengthen child protection mechanism at local level to protect children from all potential exploitations including physical and psychological violence/abuse